Packing six T-joins in plane graphs: Discharging phase

 Since $f$ cannot be adjacent to a quadragon by Lemma~\ref{lm-face-quadragon}, the proof is completed. \end{proof}

 Let us analyze final charge of $4$-faces.

-\begin{lemma} The final amount of charge of every $4$-face $f$ in a minimal counterexample $G$ is non-negative. \end{lemma}
+\begin{lemma} The final amount of charge of every $4$-face $f$ of a minimal counterexample $G$ is non-negative. \end{lemma}

-\begin{proof} If $f$ is $\ge 3$-big, only Rules RT, RB3, RB or R3 can apply and at most one of them applies.
+\begin{proof} By Lemma~\ref{lm-face-quadragon}, $f$ can be adjacent only to multigons of order at most three.
+If $f$ is $4$-big, it sends out no charge.
+If $f$ is $3$-big, only Rules RT, RB3, RB or R3b can apply and at most one of them applies.
 Hence, $f$ sends out at most one unit of charge and its final charge is non-negative.

 In the rest of the proof, we assume that $f$ is $\le 2$-big which implies that only Rules RT and RB can apply.
 If $f$ is adjacent to a trigon, then $f$ is adjacent to no other multigon by Lemma~\ref{lm-4-face-trigon}.
 Hence, Rule RT applies once and no other rule can apply to $f$.
 Consequently, $f$ sends out one unit of charge and its final charge is zero.